The Inn at Death Valley: The Great (L.A.) Escape

 The Unplugged Life

-You won’t have to travel far from the Inn to feel a million miles from everything.
+You won’t have to travel far from The Inn to feel a million miles from everything.
 Hike beneath the soaring stone walls of Mosaic Canyon or into the morning silence of the Mesquite Flat Dunes near Stovepipe Wells and you’ll feel an immediate, rejuvenating connection to the natural world.
 Then go farther afield and walk along the rim of a volcano and peer into the 600-foot depths at Ubehebe Crater.

-The good news is that no matter how far you roam into the desert wilds of Death Valley, the inn’s luxuries will be waiting for you upon your return, whether you’re hungry for the exquisite, desert-inspired cuisine at the Inn Dining Room or simply want to cool off with a swim in those irresistible waters of the swimming pool.
+The good news is that no matter how far you roam into the desert wilds of Death Valley, the inn’s luxuries will be waiting for you upon your return, whether you’re hungry for the exquisite, desert-inspired cuisine at The Inn Dining Room or simply want to cool off with a swim in those irresistible waters of the swimming pool.

-For more travel experiences to Beautiful Places on Earth™ available from the Xanterra Travel Collection® and its affiliated properties, visit xanterra.com/explore.
+For more travel experiences available from Xanterra Travel Collection® and its affiliated properties, visit xanterra.com/stories.